petiatodorova/QAFundamentals/Lectures/QA-Lectures.md

     --> System integration testing: Testing the integration of systems and packages --> Testing interfaces to external organizations/3rd parties --> Expose defects in the interfaces and interaction between integrated components
     ===> The Big Bang approach: All components or modules are integrated simultaneously, after which everything is tested as a whole.
     Disadvantage: difficult to trace the cause of failures

     ===> The Incremental approach: All components are integrated one by one and a testing is carried out after each step.
-    Different Incremental approaches:
-        - The Top-Down approach: The high level logic and flows are tested first - the low level components are tested last.
+    => The Top-Down approach: The high level logic and flows are tested first.
-        - The Bottom-Up approach: The most complex / high level functionalities are tested last.
+    => The Bottom-Up approach: The most complex/ high level functionalities are tested last.

 ==> System Testing: